iscc/iscc-specs/docs/specification.md

 description: Draft Specification of International Standard Content Codes
 authors: Titusz Pan

-# ISCC - Specification (Draft)
+# ISCC - Specification Draft

-**International Standard Content Code**

-!!! attention
+!!! danger "Warning"

-    This document is work in progress!
+    This document is a work in progress draft!
+It may be updated, replaced, or obsoleted by other documents at any time.
+This document must not be used as reference material or cited other than as "work in progress".

+## Abstract

+The **International Standard Content Code** (ISCC), is an open and decentralized digital media identifier.
+An ISCC can be created from digital content and its basic metadata by anybody who follows the procedures of the ISCC specification or by using open source software that supports ISCC creation conforming to the ISCC specification.

+## Note to Readers

+For public discussion of issues for this draft please use the Github issue tracker: <https://github.com/coblo/iscc-specs/issues>.

-The latest version of this specification can be found at [iscc.codes/specification](http://iscc.codes/specification/)
+The latest published version of this draft can be found at <http://iscc.codes/specification/>.

+Public discussion and contributions are welcome.

 ## About this Document

-This document is the **first draft** of the open and vendor neutral ISCC specification and describes the technical procedures to create and manage ISCC identifiers.
-It is produced by the [Content Blockchain Project](https://content-blockchain.org) and it should be regarded as the definitive guide to the ISCC standard for technical implementors.
+This document proposes an open and vendor neutral ISCC standard and describes the technical procedures to create and manage ISCC identifiers.
+It is produced by the [Content Blockchain Project](https://content-blockchain.org) and it aimed to become the definitive guide to the ISCC standard for technical implementors.
 The content is determined by its authors in an open consensus process.
-Participants of the media ecosystem are welcome to contribute.

-## Definitions and Terminology
+## Conventions and Terminology

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119) [RFC2119].

+## Definitions

 GMT
 :	Generic Media Type: A basic digital content type such as UTF-8 encoded plain text or raw pixel data.